justinsalamon/scaper/README.md

 ### Installing Scaper

-The simplest way to install scaper is by using `pip`, which will also install the required dependencies if needed.
+The simplest way to install scaper is by using `pip`, which will also install the required python dependencies if needed.
 To install scaper using pip, simply run:

 ```
 pip install scaper